Jam band: Debate

-Late1960s-1970s: Dead & Allman
+Late 1960s–1970s: The Dead and the Allmans

 The band that set the template for future jam bands was the Grateful Dead, founded in 1965 by San Francisco-based guitarist Jerry Garcia.
 The Dead attracted an enormous cult following, mainly on the strength of their live performances and live albums (their studio albums were only modest successes and received little radio play).
 The band specialized in improvisational jamming at concerts.
 They played long two-set shows, and gave their fans a different experience every night, with varying set lists, evolving songs, creative segues, and extended instrumentals.
 Some of their fans, known as "Deadheads", followed their tours from city to city, and a hippie subculture developed around the band, complete with psychedelic clothes, a black market in concert-related products, and drug paraphernalia.
 The band toured regularly for most of three decades.

 The Allman Brothers Band were also considered a jam band, particularly during the Duane Allman era.
 Songs such as "In Memory of Elizabeth Reed" and "Whipping Post", which were 5–7 minutes long on their studio albums, became 20-minute jams at concerts.
 The Allmans performed a 34-minute jam with the Grateful Dead in 1970.
 Their 1972 album Eat A Peach included "Mountain Jam", a 34-minute instrumental that was recorded live.
 The 1971 live album At Fillmore East featured a 24-minute version of "Whipping Post", and a 20-minute version of Willie Cobbs' "You Don't Love Me".

+The British space rock band Hawkwind were also progenitors of the jam band sound.